backstage/backstage/README.md

 ## Project roadmap

-We created Backstage about 4 years ago, and today, we’ve decided to share the goodness with the greater engineering community.
-While our version of Backstage has had the benefit of time to mature and evolve, the first iteration of our open source version is still nascent.
+We created Backstage about 4 years ago.
+While our internal version of Backstage has had the benefit of time to mature and evolve, the first iteration of our open source version is still nascent.
 We are envisioning three phases of the project and we have already begun work on various aspects of these phases:

 - **Phase 1:** Extensible frontend platform (now) - You will be able to easily create a single consistent UI layer for your internal infrastructure and tools.
 A set of reusable UX patterns and components help ensure a consistent experience between tools.